Plug computer

 A plug computer is a small-form-factor computer whose chassis contains the AC power plug, and thus plugs directly into the wall.
 Alternatively, the computer may resemble an AC adapter or a similarly small device.
-Plug computers are often configured for use in the home or office as compact computer.
+Plug computers are often configured for use in the home or office as compact computers.

 Description

 Plug computers consist of a high-performance, low-power system-on-a-chip processor, with several I/O hardware ports (USB ports, Ethernet connectors, etc.).
 Most versions do not have provisions for connecting a display and are best suited to running media servers, back-up services, or file sharing and remote access functions; thus acting as a bridge between in-home protocols (such as Digital Living Network Alliance (DLNA) and Server Message Block (SMB)) and cloud-based services.
 There are, however, plug computer offerings that have analog VGA monitor and/or HDMI connectors, which, along with multiple USB ports, permit the use of a display, keyboard, and mouse, thus making them full-fledged, low-power alternatives to desktop and laptop computers.
 They typically run any of a number of Linux distributions.

 Plug computers typically consume little power and are inexpensive.